-Amendment of the Articles of Association - Dissolution.Article 16.
+Amendment of the Articles of Association - Dissolution.

-- 16.1.
-The General Meeting is authorized, but only upon the proposal of the Priority, to decide to change the articles of association and dissolve the company. - 16.2.
-Adoption of a resolution to alter the Articles of Association or to dissolve the company requires a majority of two-thirds of the valid votes cast. - 16.3.
+16.1.
+The General Meeting may, but only upon the proposal of the Priority, resolve within the limits set by statute upon amendments of the Articles of Association and upon dissolution of the company.

+16.2.
+Adoption of a resolution to alter the Articles of Association or to dissolve the company requires a majority of two-thirds of the valid votes cast.

+16.3.
 Whenever a proposal to amend the Articles of Association is submitted to a General Meeting, this will be reported in the notice convening the meeting and, at the same time, a copy of that proposal containing a verbatim transcript of the proposed amendment will be made available at the company's offices to be viewed by any person entitled to attend the meeting until after the conclusion of the meeting.
 They may obtain a free copy of that proposal.

-Annual General Meeting of Shareholders.Article 17.
+Annual General Meeting of Shareholders.

-- 17.1.
-A General Meeting of Shareholders will be held at least once a year, not later than six (6) months after the close of the company's financial year. - 17.2.
-The agenda for this annual General Meeting of Shareholders will in all cases include the following items: - a. the report of the Management Board on the state of the company's affairs and the management thereof; - b. consideration and confirmation of the financial statements for the past financial year; - c. discharge of the directors for their management of the company; - d. appointments to vacancies; - e. proposals submitted in accordance with the provisions of these Articles of Association.
+17.1.
+A General Meeting of Shareholders will be held at least once a year, not later than six (6) months after the close of the company's financial year.

+17.2.
+The agenda for this annual General Meeting of Shareholders will in all cases include the following items:

+- the report of the management board on the state of the company's affairs and the management thereof; - consideration and confirmation of the financial statements for the past financial year; - approval of the management performed by the management board; - appointments to vacancies; - proposals submitted in accordance with the provisions of these Articles of Association.